bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 ## CREDITS

 * [@royalprotector](https://github.com/szaumoor) for **innumerable things**.
 Among them fixing all my coding errors, creating the best new items, & helping me sharpen the text.
 The list goes on. <3
-* [@dark0dave](https://github.com/dark0dave) for Baeloth's crossmod - & being the silent guardian of all my mods on Github.
+* [@dark0dave](https://github.com/dark0dave) for being the silent guardian of all my mods on Github.
+And for figuring out a way to use REPLACE_TEXTUALLY despite the text being used in a setglobal later.
+You are a wizard!
 * [@zenblack](https://github.com/zenblack) for teaching me how to create custom BAM files.
 I hope I have done your teachings justice, sensei.
 * The usual suspects.
 Wes Weimer for Weidu & Argent77 for Near Infinity + WeiDU Notepad++ Highlighters.
-* *CamDawg* for answering silly questions I had on Discord.
+* *CamDawg* for answering silly questions I had on Discord. *Argent* & *Jastey* for giving me code examples to improve this mod's compatiblity.
 * The Harp-Bow image is taken from [Critical Role](https://criticalrole.fandom.com/wiki/Harp_of_Valor).